 The child needs to be cared for 24 hours a day by a trained caregiver who can assess respiratory status and intervene in case of complications (if the child is in school, there must be a person on site at the school who is able to intervene appropriately).
 During the day, the child requires direct supervision ("eyes-on").
-PLUS: on waking up, direct supervision ("eyes-on") at all times - During sleep (naps and night), the child must be monitored by: PLUS: several night-time 1) A continuous pulse oximeter (most frequent situation); the caregiver must get up often at interventions 7 days/7 In case of highly compromised night because of the need for endotracheal suctioning or to respond to alarms from the (long term) airway: pulse oximeter.
-78-80 hours/week 2) In addition, if the upper airway is severely compromised, the child requires "eyes-on" PLUS (in children with (i.e., 8-10 hours/week during bedside surveillance in addition to pulse oximeter monitoring d. severely compromised the day, plus 7 nights/week at - The child requires enteral nutrition via NG or GT.
-May feed partially by mouth, but meals are airway): continuous 10 hours/day) often of very long duration. monitoring during sleep by an awake trained caregiver at the bedside a Tracheostomy care at home for children: key elements associated with increased parenting tasks:
+PLUS: on waking up, direct supervision ("eyes-on") at all times During sleep (naps and night), the child must be monitored by: A continuous pulse oximeter (most frequent situation); the caregiver must get up often at night because of the need for endotracheal suctioning or to respond to alarms from the pulse oximeter.
+In addition, if the upper airway is severely compromised, the child requires "eyes-on" bedside surveillance in addition to pulse oximeter monitoring d.
+The child requires enteral nutrition via NG or GT.
+May feed partially by mouth, but meals are often of very long duration.
+PLUS: several night-time interventions 7 days/7 (long term) PLUS (in children with severely compromised airway): continuous monitoring during sleep by an awake trained caregiver at the bedside In case of highly compromised airway: 78-80 hours/week (i.e., 8-10 hours/week during the day, plus 7 nights/week at 10 hours/day)

+^a Tracheostomy care at home for children: key elements associated with increased parenting tasks: